aliqajar/data_ingestion_pipeline/README.md

 - **Advanced Health Checks**: More sophisticated service health monitoring
 - **Circuit Breakers**: Would help prevent cascading failures

+### API Design Considerations
+- **GraphQL vs REST**: Considered implementing GraphQL for the query service
+  - GraphQL would offer greater flexibility for clients to request exactly the data they need
+  - However, REST was chosen for better maintainability and simpler implementation
+  - GraphQL would increase complexity for caching and monitoring
+  - The structured nature of weather data fits well with REST resource patterns
+  - REST endpoints are more compatible with typical time-series data access patterns

 ### Query Service Optimizations
 - **Cursor-based Pagination**: Would improve handling of large datasets using timestamp-based cursors
 - **Async Job System**: For handling long-running queries without blocking